rjones18/My-Portfolio-Website-Azure-Static-Apps/README.md

 # My-Website

 In this project I created a portfolio website using HTML, CSS, and Javascript.
-This website's starter source code was from the Youtuber [CodingNepal](https://www.youtube.com/channel/UCk7xIEmd3MeyhIu2StLX5yA).

 Link to my portfolio: https://rjones.netlify.app/